 2 How can these systems meet the user demand and what are the operational requirements?

-3 What are the capabilities and facilities offered by these systems, which fulfil the requirements of specific user groups, of applications such as private mobile radio, public access mobile radio, utilities, e-Health, public protection and disaster relief, and machine to machine communications, etc.?
+3 What are the capabilities and facilities offered by these systems that fulfil the requirements of specific user groups, of applications such as private mobile radio, public access mobile radio, utilities, e-Health, public protection and disaster relief, and machine-to-machine communications, etc.?

 4 What are the system parameters on which international agreement is desirable to ensure compatibility between systems and/or operation of differing systems in neighbouring coverage areas?